-Once a year, the Foundation Degree in Early Years community is able to meet at the University of Worcester and be part of a dynamic and growing national and international community.
+Each year in February, Foundation Degree students have the opportunity to attend the annual student partnership conference at the University's St John's campus.
+This cross-Department event supports the development of a dynamic and growing national and international community.
 The conference is designed to provoke and extend students' thinking, whilst encouraging links to be made to the modules currently being undertaken at all levels.
 It allows attendees to be informed by other practitioners.
 Eminent speakers identified as leaders in the field of early years, reinforce our ethos of collaborative communities of practice.
 The conference also provides a forum for learning about progression and career opportunities.
+There is no additional cost to the student for the conference apart from their personal travel expenses which students must cover themselves.